-The Balranald Project includes construction, mining, primary processing and rehabilitation of two linear mineral sand deposits, known as the West Balranald and Nepean deposits located approximately 12 kilometres (km) and 66 km north-west of the town of Balranald (Balranald town), respectively, as shown in Figure 1.1.
+The Balranald Project includes construction, mining, primary processing and rehabilitation of two linear mineral sand deposits, known as the West Balranald and Nepean deposits located approximately 12 kilometres (km) and 66 km north-west of the town of Balranald (Balranald town), respectively (Figure 1.1).

-The Balranald Project included undertaking a bulk sampling activity (the activity) at the West Balranald deposit to test the selective in-situ removal of up to 100,000 tonnes (t) of ore, with the activity area and site layout shown in Figure 1.2.
+The Balranald Project included undertaking a bulk sampling activity (the activity) at the West Balranald deposit to test the selective in-situ removal of up to 100,000 tonnes (t) of ore.